fibricheck/react-native-camera-sdk/listeners.md

 />
 ```

-## Pre recording
+## Pre-recording

-these events will only be thrown when not recording
+These events will only be thrown when not recording

 ### onFingerDetectionTimeExpired

+This event will fire when the `fingerDetectionExpiryTime` has been exceeded.
+Note that the default time is set to `-1`, meaning that this event won't fire.

 ```javascript
 <GraphView